TIPS & GUIDES

 DIY Guide: How To Vent a Range Hood on an Interior WallBy Hauslane ∙ 5 mins read

 You’ve studied your options, read the reviews, measured your space, and checked your options.
 And now, your new wall mount range hood is finally here!
 You’re so excited to start using it right away and can’t stop dreaming of all the new recipes you’ll try.
 But first, you need to install it.
-At the top of your list is figuring out how to vent the range hood on an interior wall.
+At the top of your list is learning how to vent a range hood through a wall.

-Luckily, we have all the information you need to make it happen right here.
+Luckily, we have all the information you need to successfully install a range hood.
 You’ll learn why venting matters, the tools you need, and the steps to follow.
 Let’s dive right in so you can get to enjoying your new range hood.

 Why use a vented Range Hood

 Range hoods are critical for getting rid of harmful, foul-smelling fumes, smoke, and odors from your kitchen.
 What makes a vented range hood different from an unvented range hood?
 Good question.

 Here’s the deal: when you use your stove cooktop and oven, you release a lot of those fumes and gases we talked about.
 This is especially true if you have a gas range.
 Cooking fumes can be hazardous because they have over 200 harmful gases and include 2 chemical compounds (which are known carcinogens).
 Plus, they smell up your house.